 SLAP lesions are common in athletic populations, particularly those requiring overhead motions that encourage the biceps to “pull” the labrum from its underlying bony attachment.
 Incidentally, the long head of the biceps has a dichotomous relationship with the labrum.
 In healthy shoulders, the biceps’ long head stabilizes the shoulder by generating compressive forces that limit translation, thereby protecting the shoulder from anterior subluxation.
 The biceps also depresses the humeral head to preserve the labrum and subacromial contents during arm elevation.
 Conversely, the biceps’ repetitive contraction may trigger the avulsion of its labral anchor – becoming progressively more problematic as the tear progresses.

 SLAP lesion complaints can vary from asymptomatic to disabling.
 Symptomatic patients often describe:

 - A deep, vague, non-specific shoulder pain that is provoked by overhead and cross-body activity

 - Weakness and stiffness

 The presence of a SLAP lesion does not automatically necessitate surgical intervention.
-Most clinicians view this structural abnormality with the same skepticism as “disc lesion”, “meniscus tear” or “rotator cuff tear”- wherein the imaged defect is not necessarily the primary contributor to the patient’s complaint.
-Most experts, including the American Academy of Orthopedic Surgeons, recommends a 6-12 week course of conservative management prior to considering surgical intervention.
+Most clinicians view this structural abnormality with the same skepticism as “disc lesion,” “meniscus tear,” or “rotator cuff tear”- wherein the imaged defect is not necessarily the primary contributor to the patient’s complaint.
+Most experts, including the American Academy of Orthopedic Surgeons, recommend a 6-12 week course of conservative management before considering surgical intervention.
 (1-3)

 - Mileski RA, Snyder SJ.
 Superior labral lesions in the shoulder: pathoanatomy and surgical management.
 J Am Acad Orthop Surg.
 1998 Mar-Apr.
 6(2):121-31